Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 The best way for us to absorb those additional people into the Medicare cash flow without massive losses would be for us to very strategically and competently use the emerging new tool kit of health care to significantly enhance the delivery and affordability of care, and we will need Medicare Advantage as a well-structured purchasing tool to channel the money down those paths in order to make continuously improving and more affordable care happen for us all.

-The new tool kit for care has some potentially game changing components to make care better, more accurate, more effective, and less expensive — and we are only likely to achieve those goals if we have someone in the payment process setting up the context and the cash flow for that to happen.
+This is an extremely important time to be doing that work.
+The overall new tool kit for care has some potentially game changing and high impact components to make care better, more accurate, more effective, and less expensive — but the reality is that we are only likely to achieve those goals and best use those tools if we have someone in the payment process setting up the context and the cash flow for that to happen.

-The Medicare Advantage cash flow has some possibly of doing that work if we set it up do achieve those goals.
+The Medicare Advantage cash flow has an extremely high likelihood of of doing that work well if we set it up do achieve those goals and build the right set of specifications and expectations for the program.

-For now, let’s understand what it means to have the mortality rates cut in half or more now and let’s add that expectations to our plans and to our projections because those numbers will happen if we do the right thing and if we help all of those low-income people who need that help so badly now.
+For now, let’s build on current success levels and know what it means to have the mortality rates cut in half or more now and let’s add that expectations to our plans and to our projections because those numbers will happen if we do the right thing and if we help all of those low-income people who need that help so badly now.

 We should factor that migration to better care into our expectations and our agendas for various groups and we should expect that every group who learns that information will do the right thing and will help their people survive and even thrive.